 New Events and Programs at the Country Music Hall of Fame and Museum

 With new events and programs being added weekly and multiple exhibitions opening each year, the Country Music Hall of Fame and Museum is built for repeat visits.
-And museum membership includes unlimited admission, among many other perks, for music lovers who can’t get close enough to country music’s story.
+The museum’s Traveler Memberships (available for individuals or families) give out-of-state visitors a chance to support its mission to preserve country music’s story and, as with all museum memberships, receive unlimited admission, retail and dining discounts, concert ticket presales and more.

 Plan your trip to Nashville to explore the Country Music Hall of Fame and Museum here.